evrenvarol/outlook-taskboard/README.md

 2. Tasks folder is now the Backlog folder
 3. Use new folder 'Kanban' for all the current work: Next, InProgress, Waiting and Done
 4. Removed + at InProgress and Waiting lanes.
 Tasks can only be added to Backlog and Next
+5. Drag and drop now sets the new status

 ----- End -----